ankit404/DataBase-Manager/README.md

 # DataBase-Manager
-A Basic DataBase Manager made using Html5,material-css,JavaScript,Php,MySql
+A Basic DataBase MaNager made using Html5,material-css,JavaScript,Php,MySql
 <hr>
 With Basic features like: